The essential role of computational graphs

 Important

 A computational graph turns a complicated function into a network of simple local operations.
-Once that structure is visible, differentiation becomes an organized application of the chain rule rather than an opaque symbolic manipulation.
+Once that structure is visible, differentiation stops being opaque symbol-pushing and becomes an organized, almost mechanical, application of the chain rule.

 From formula to graph